DarkMarmot/machine-book/manuscript/scratchpad_Dan/scratch.md

 actions: {pageView: '> pageView'}
 ```

-This is using a pseudo language called Meow for data flow that says when someone invokes the action pageView, it pushes the value to a state pageView.
+'> pageView': This is using a pseudo language called Meow for data flow that says when someone invokes the action pageView, it pushes the value to a state pageView.
 Wires do this for you.

-*Gears:
+- Gears:
 ```
 gears: {page: 'pageView'}
 ```